Jerzy Jedlicki

-Jerzy Jedlicki (born Jerzy Grossman 14 June 1930, Warsaw – died 31 January 2018, Warsaw) was a Polish historian of ideas, Humanities Professor and an anti-communist activist during the times of the Polish People's Republic.
+Jerzy Jedlicki (born Jerzy Grossman 14 June 1930 in Warsaw – 31 January 2018 in Warsaw) was a Polish historian of ideas, Humanities Professor and an anti-communist activist during the times of the Polish People's Republic.

 Life and work

 Born into an assimilated Jewish family, he graduated in sociology from the University of Warsaw in 1952.
 In 1989, he was granted the title of a Humanities Professor.
 He worked at the Institute of History of the Polish Academy of Sciences (PAN).
 He specialized in the history of the culture of the 18th-20th centuries as well as social history.
 He was also a member of the Warsaw-based Collegium Invisibile.